gerson434/Project-Api-Colombia/README.md

 # Installation Guide for API-colombia
 ==================================================

-This is a guide to help you install Project-Gers-yake, a React-Native project built with Expo.
+This is a guide to help you install Project-Api-Colombia, a React-Native project built with Expo.

 ## Prerequisites
 -------------

-Before installing Project-Gers-yake, make sure you have the following software installed on your machine:
+Before installing Project-Api-Colombia, make sure you have the following software installed on your machine:

 -   Node.js (version 14 or higher)
 -   npm (version 6 or higher)